knqti/samples/_posts/2024-12-03-revise-product-description.md

 categories: product revision
 ---

-In this sample, I revised the [BioVita Starter](https://bio-oregon.com/wp-content/uploads/2023/10/Biovita-Starter.pdf) brochure text.
+In this sample, I revise Bio-Oregon's [BioVita Starter](https://bio-oregon.com/wp-content/uploads/2023/10/Biovita-Starter.pdf) brochure.
 I also suggest improvements for the table graphics.

 ## Brochure Text

-My first pass focused on simple mistakes: spelling, grammar, etc. I used this chance to also understand the product and what the company is trying to convey.
+My first pass focuses on simple mistakes: spelling, grammar, etc. I use this chance to understand the product and its message.

-My second pass focused on clarity and consistency.
+My second pass focuses on clarity and consistency.

 ### First pass